vanilla/vanilla/README.md

 ## Howdy, Stranger!

 Vanilla was born out of the desire to create flexible, customizable, and downright entertaining community solutions.
-Vanilla has been used to power over 500,000 community forums around the world and we couldn't be happier if you've decided to use Vanilla to grow yours.
+Vanilla has been used to power tens of thousands of community forums around the world and we couldn't be happier if you've decided to use Vanilla to grow yours.

 Every community is unique.
 Vanilla is a finely-crafted platform on which designers and developers